andreluciani/sql-orm-examples/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/andreluciani/sql-orm-examples)

-# SQL and ORM Examples
+# SQL and ORM Examples (WIP)

 Simple repository to illustrate SQL and ORM concepts

+The slides use PostgreSQL and Go in most of the examples.

+The `examples` and `examples-orm` directories have all the code used in the slides.

 The slides are built with [Marp](https://github.com/marp-team/marp-cli)